dasch-swiss/dsp-api/docs/05-internals/development/intellij-config.md

 ![screenshot 'VisualVM sampler'](figures/visualvm-sampler.png)

-Now run some Knora API operations that you're interested in profiling, preferably several times to allow the sampler to collect enough data.
+Now run some DSP-API operations that you're interested in profiling, preferably several times to allow the sampler to collect enough data.
 Then click on the "Snapshot" button: